 - All transactions are not initially posted directly to the correct funds in the general ledger.
 Subsequent adjusting entries must be recorded to reclassify them to the proper fund. - There is a lack of segregation of duties within the cash receipts process.
 The same employee is primarily responsible for creating invoices for programs and academies, receiving and depositing cash receipts, and following up on outstanding balances.
-Additionally, there is no formal process for reviewing amounts owed to Intermediate Service Center No. 2. - There is no consistent documentation of room rental rates.
-Room rates vary by type of event and user and are communicated to the registrar for invoicing either verbally or by email.
+Additionally, there is no formal process for reviewing amounts owed to Intermediate Service Center No. 2.

-- Since the original finding regarding reclassifications, we have been training staff to provide accurate account coding to minimize the number of journal entries needed. - Accounting functions will be segregated and a formal process for reviewing outstanding amounts implemented. - Consistent documentation of room rentals will be developed.
+- Since the original finding regarding reclassifications, we have been training staff to provide accurate account coding to minimize the number of journal entries needed. - A receivables module in our financial software system has been implemented which allows departments to better monitor any outstanding invoices.